Hamiz-786/clone/README.md

 ## second pull
 ### git. another push
 - This is my read me file and i will tell you everything that I have completed in my code
++ Then i will also tell you the secret of my code as well